Gaurav-creater317/Weather-App/README.md

 Parsing and using JSON data .
 Dynamically updating the DOM .
 Handling API errors gracefully.
-Deploying projects using Vercel .
+Deploying projects using Vercel and Netlify .

 # ✨ Feel free to fork and star this repository if you like it !